 Some residences will have refrigerators and/or freezers with ice makers and/or water dispensers.
 These items are to be maintained by the Tenant.
-Any and all repairs for ice makers and water dispensers from refrigerators, freezers, and refrigerator freezer combinations will be done at the Tenant's expense.
+All repairs for ice makers and water dispensers from refrigerators, freezers, and refrigerator freezer combinations will be done at the Tenant's expense.
 Water filters are also Tenant responsibility.